SpaceShot/aspnet5_setup/README.md

      dnx kestrel

-If you have a desktop environment installed (Ubunti Desktop or CentOS with GNOME Desktop have been tested, open Firefox and try http://localhost:5000 and there is your first ASP.NET 5 site on Linux!
+If you have a desktop environment installed (Ubuntu Desktop or CentOS with GNOME Desktop have been tested, open Firefox and try http://localhost:5000 and there is your first ASP.NET 5 site on Linux!

+### Coming Soon
+More help on more platforms, including Nano Server